QuiltMC/rfcs/structure/0007-community-team.md

 This is detailed in this section - all other processes that involve votes should follow this process, unless otherwise specified.

-### Admin Board Members

-Unless they're also a voting member of the Community Team, members of the Quilt Admin Board do note vote on internal polls by default.
-Instead, they should only vote in order to break ties or contribute to inconclusive polls - votes provided by members of the admin board are tripled, meaning that **one vote becomes three** - this is detailed in [RFC 6: Governmental Structure](/community/0006-governance.md), as the admin board is the only parent of the community team.

-### Trainee Community Moderators

-Trainee Community Moderators are not voting members of the Community Team, and should not be considered for internal votes.
-This is to ensure that all voters have had some time to get familiar with the community and how it's run - but non-voting members of the Community Team are always welcome to express their opinions and provide insight if they wish to.

 ### Voting Process

 1. The Community Team needs to discuss the subject matter of the vote beforehand, and discern whether a vote should